desmccarter/maxwell/README.md

 XML based test flow automation and Selenium page factory framework.

-(Think of this framework as "married" with Selenium, as Angular JS is married to Javascript/JQuery)
+Think of this framework as "married" with Selenium, as Angular JS is married to Javascript/JQuery, i.e. simply attempts to add efficiency and structure to automated tests.

 Full documentation can be found in this repository at https://github.com/desmccarter/maxwell/blob/master/README.docx.